It’s National Farmers’ Market Week. Make sure to enjoy the local farmers’ market here in Dundee, then settle in with one of these fresh reads.

-The Dundee Inspirational Book Club will be discussing “Pearl in the Sand” by Tessa Ashfar on Wednesday, June 19 at 2 p.m.
-All are welcome to attend and copies of the book are available at the library.
+The Dundee Inspirational Book Club will be discussing “Blowing on Dandelions” by Miralee Ferrell LIVE online with the author on Wednesday, August 21 at 2 p.m.
+All are welcome to attend and copies of the books are available at the library.

 Dundee Branch Library Hours: